 Ideally chest compressions should be interrupted only for rhythm checks and actual defibrillations.
-The 2015 guidelines state that when CPR is indicated the provider should perform 5 cycles (2 Minutes) of chest compressions.
-Continue CPR while defibrillator is charging.
-Providers must organize care to ensure that chest compressions, initial and subsequent defibrillations are not delayed due to the placement of a King Airway.
+The Current AHA guidelines state that when CPR is indicated the provider should perform 5 cycles (2 Minutes) of chest compressions.
+Continue CPR while the defibrillator is charging.
+Providers must organize care to ensure that chest compressions, initial and subsequent defibrillations are not delayed due to placement of advanced airways or to obtain vascular access.